pybites/pybites.github.io-source/content/launch-pytest-bites.md

 It was one of the most requested features.
 Period.

 It is also a logical progression.
-So far coding our 200+ Bites of Py you have _looked_ at test code and _analyzed_ its output when Bites did not pass.
+So far, coding our 200+ Bites of Py you have _looked_ at test code and _analyzed_ its output when Bites did not pass.
 This is of course very useful, but it does not teach you **how to write tests** for your code.
 Many users expressed how cool it would be if they could learn how to code in `pytest` on our platform.
 Well, now you can!
-We [just added 3 Test Bites](https://codechalleng.es/bites/catalogue) and stay tuned for more soon ...
+We [just added 3 Test Bites](https://codechalleng.es/bites/catalogue) - stay tuned for more soon ...

 ## How to test test code?